 Remember your history class?
 In 1620, The Pilgrims left England and set up a colony in Plymouth, Massachusetts, which was supposed to be more Biblically rigorous than the licentious English society they left behind.
 Their colony was to be governed by Biblical principles.
 In 1630, the Puritans arrived a little north of Plymouth and founded the colony at Boston, Massachusetts.
 As their name implies, their colony, too, was devoted to Biblical purity.

 The Pilgrims and the Puritans argued about biblical messages – each group feeling holier than the other.
 These were people who didn’t just listen to televangelists telling them what to think and begging them to send “prayer offerings.”
 The Pilgrims and Puritans believed that every person had a duty to read the Bible, study it, and know what it said and meant.

-But, according to the folks who are promoting this year’s bigotry amendment to the State Constitution, those Pilgrims just didn’t understand the Bible at all.
+But, according to the folks who promoted bigotry in the form of an amendment to the State Constitution, those Pilgrims just didn’t understand the Bible at all.
 You see, the Bible-reading Pilgrims and Puritans thought marriage was “a civil matter,” to be administered by the state.
 Even though they came to America in 1620 and 1630, they waited until 1692 before passing a law in Massachusetts authorizing ministers to conduct weddings.